ThiagoRibas-dev/SillyTavern-State/README.md

 # Extension-State
 Prompt persistent state from the AI.
-The extension allows the user to configure a number of prompts that are automatically sent after the AI's response to the User's prompt, adding the result of each prompt as an individual message to the chat, as a form of persistent context.
+The extension allows the user to configure a number of prompts that are automatically sent after the AI's response to the User's prompt, adding the result of each prompt as an individual message to the chat, as a form of persistent context that gets update after each turn.
+Can be used to track things like character clothes, positions, inventory of itens, stats, etc. It could also be used to create a history or summary of places, people, events, that kind og thing.

 TODO:
  - ~~Add an insertion template field~~(DONE);